Mohammad Saifuddin

-Mohammad Saifuddin (মোহাম্মদ সাইফুদ্দিন; born 1 November 1996) is a Bangladeshi cricketer.
+Mohammad Saifuddin (মোহাম্মদ সাইফুদ্দিন; born 1 November 1996) also known as Saif is a Bangladeshi cricketer who played for Bangladesh Premier League team Fortune Barishal.
 In December 2015, he was named in Bangladesh's squad for the 2016 Under-19 Cricket World Cup.
-He made his international debut for Bangladesh in October 2017.
+He made his international debut in October 2017.
+He also represented Bangladesh in the 2019 Cricket World Cup.

 Domestic career

 Saifuddin made his Twenty20 (T20) debut on 13 November 2016 playing for Comilla Victorians in the 2016–17 Bangladesh Premier League.

 Saifuddin was the leading wicket-taker for Shinepukur Cricket Club in the 2017–18 Dhaka Premier Division Cricket League, with 14 dismissals in 10 matches.

 In April 2018, Saifuddin scored his maiden century in first-class cricket, scoring 100 not out for East Zone in the final round of the 2017–18 Bangladesh Cricket League.

-In October 2018, Saifuddin was named in the squad for the Comilla Victorians team, following the draft for the 2018–19 Bangladesh Premier League.
+In October 2018, Saifuddin was named in the squad for the Comilla Victorians, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading wicket-taker for Abahani Limited in the 2018–19 Dhaka Premier Division Cricket League tournament, with 25 dismissals in 13 matches.

 Saifuddin played for Minister Group Rajshahi in 2020-21 Bangabandhu T20 Cup.